 - s.
-279 SFO duty on all Listco officers to take reasonable measures to ensure that proper safeguards exist to prevent it from perpetrating any market misconduct - "officer of a corporation" includes a director, manager or secretary of, or any other person involved in the management of, the Listco - s.
-258 SFO where a corporation has been identified as having been engaged in market misconduct + the market misconduct is directly or indirectly attributable to a breach by any person as an officer of the corporation of the duty imposed on him under s.279, the MMT can make one or more orders even if that person has not been identified as having engaged in market misconduct themselves
+279 SFO duty on every Listco officer to take reasonable measures regularly to ensure that proper safeguards are in place to prevent it from perpetrating any market misconduct - "officer of a corporation" includes a director, manager or secretary of, or any other person involved in the management of, the Listco - s.
+258 SFO where a corporation has been identified as having been engaged in market misconduct + the market misconduct is directly or indirectly attributable to a breach by any person as an officer of the corporation of the duty imposed on him under s.279, the MMT can make one or more orders even if that person has not been identified as having engaged in market misconduct himself